ooskapenaar/ya-csv/README.md

  - configurable separator, quote and escape characters (comma, double-quote and double-quote by default)
  - ignores lines starting with configurable comment character (off by default)
  - supports memory-only streaming
+ - iconv encoding conversion for csv files that are not utf8

 ## More examples